When to self-isolate and what to do

 Any of us could be asked to self-isolate at any time.
 It’s good to prepare for this in advance.
 If you can, stock up on a few long-life essentials.
 If you’ve never tried online shopping before, give it a go before you need to.
 Ask friends and neighbours if they would be able to fetch food or urgent medication if you ever did need to isolate.
 Keep a note of their phone numbers so that you can contact them easily.

 Self-isolation is key to stopping the spread of the virus.
+Around 1 in 3 people who have the virus do not have any symptoms.
 By minimising your contact with other people you reduce the chance of passing it on.

 It is enforceable by law – if you do not self-isolate when you need to, you could be fined up to £10,000.